bhouston/mycoder-mini/README.md

 ## Features

 - Uses Anthropic Claude SDK with native tool calling support
+- Provides two tools:
-- Provides a single tool: the ability to run shell commands
+  - `executeShellCommand`: the ability to run shell commands
+  - `finished`: signals task completion
 - Supports piping stdin to commands
-- Automatically stops when the agent returns "**TASK FINISHED**"
+- Automatically stops when the agent calls the `finished` tool
 - 10-second timeout on shell commands to prevent hangs
 - Displays Claude's thinking process and command execution in real-time